cohenvelazquez/CS340-DB_Project/project_step_4/README.md

   5. Observe that all original customers are restored

 ### ✅ READ Operations (SELECT queries)
-- **Events Page**: Displays all estate sale events from the database
+- **Events Page**: Displays all estate sale events from the database with real-time data loading
-- **Customers Page**: Shows all customers with real-time data loading
+- **Customers Page**: Shows all customers with real-time data loading and search functionality
-- **Items Page**: Lists all items with their associated events
+- **Items Page**: Lists all items with their associated events, loads dynamically from API
-- **Sales Page**: Displays sales transactions with customer information
+- **Sales Page**: Displays sales transactions with customer information, loads dynamically from API
 - **Sold Items Page**: Shows the intersection table data with related information

+### ✅ UPDATE Operations (Edit Functionality)
+- **Edit Customer**: Full CRUD functionality - loads data from API, saves changes, updates list dynamically
+- **Edit Event**: Complete edit functionality for estate sale events with real-time data refresh
+- **Edit Item**: Update item information including name, category, and starting price with dynamic refresh
+- **Edit Sale**: Modify sales transactions with customer and payment information, updates dynamically
+- All edit forms load existing data from API and save changes to database
+- All browse pages refresh with updated data when returning from edit forms

 ### ✅ One CUD Operation for Demo
 - **Delete Customer**: Implemented on the customers page to demonstrate database changes